SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ### `onPayerIdentified`

-This event triggers when a payer clicks "Not you" when identified with Remember Me.
+This event triggers when a payer has been identified.
 It will be raised with the following event argument object:

 {:.code-view-header}
 **onPayerIdentified event object**